 But the links between delirium and dementia have been difficult to untangle: researchers need to follow patients for years to get results.
-The surge in people with delirium produced by the pandemic has focused attention on the condition and provided scientists with a unique opportunity to follow patients and determine if and how delirium might affect long-term cognition.
-Researchers have launched several studies to explore the long-term neurocognitive impacts of COVID-19, including dementia, and Inouye and others hope that this work will allow researchers to explore the links between the two conditions in real time.
+The surge in people with delirium produced by the pandemic has focused attention on the condition and provided scientists with a unique opportunity to follow patients and determine whether and how delirium might affect long-term cognition.
+Researchers have launched several studies to explore the long-term neurocognitive impacts of COVID, including dementia, and Inouye and others hope that this work will allow researchers to explore the links between the two conditions in real time.

-Inouye’s interest in delirium began when she landed her first job as an internal-medicine physician at a Veterans Administration hospital in Connecticut in 1985.
+Inouye’s interest in delirium began when she landed her first job as an internal medicine physician at a Veterans Administration hospital in Connecticut in 1985.
 In her first month there, she treated more than 40 people for a variety of conditions.
 Six of them developed delirium during their stay; none seemed to return to their previous level of physical and mental health.
 To Inouye, the connection between her patients’ delirium and their poor prognosis was obvious.
 When she confessed her suspicions to her bosses, however, they just shrugged.
 Their attitude, Inouye says, was that delirium was just one of those things that happened.

 “Why is it okay for older adults to come in the hospital and lose their minds?”
 Inouye asked.
-Answering this question, she says, would be “an uphill battle my entire career”.
+Answering this question, she says, would be “an uphill battle my entire career.”

-“Delirium easily occurs when the brain is unable to compensate for a stressful situation,” explains Tino Emanuele Poloni, a neurologist at the Golgi Cenci Foundation outside Milan, Italy.
+“Delirium easily occurs when the brain is unable to compensate for a stressful situation,” explains Tino Emanuele Poloni, a neurologist at the Golgi Cenci Foundation near Milan, Italy.
 Researchers think that the underlying biological causes are inflammation and an imbalance in neurotransmitters—chemical messengers such as dopamine and acetylcholine.

 “We don’t understand the mechanisms of delirium at all—we really don’t.
 And there is no successful management of delirium from a pharmaceutical standpoint,” Price says.

 Scientists have developed three hypotheses to explain how delirium might provoke dementia.
 One line of thinking holds that an accumulation of toxic cellular trash in the brain could cause short-term delirium and lead to longer-term damage.
 The body usually clears this molecular rubbish by way of the bloodstream and the glymphatic system, which is a network of channels filled with cerebrospinal fluid.
-Damage to vessels from an acute episode of delirium could persist and trigger dementia, or a brain that experiences delirium could become more prone to vascular problems in future.
+Damage to vessels from an acute episode of delirium could persist and trigger dementia, or a brain that experiences delirium could become more prone to vascular problems in the future.

 The second suspect is inflammation, which often troubles people who are hospitalized for infections, respiratory distress or cardiovascular disease.
-Surgery and severe infections can cause a build-up of cellular detritus in the brain, which triggers more inflammation.
-This short-term, all-hands-on-deck reaction safeguards the brain because it clears the harmful debris and the inflammation ultimately dies down.
+Surgery and severe infections can cause a buildup of cellular detritus in the brain, which triggers more inflammation.
+This short-term, all-hands-on-deck reaction safeguards the brain because it clears the harmful debris, and the inflammation ultimately dies down.
 That is not the case for those who develop delirium, Inouye says.
-Persistent inflammation can trigger an acute episode of delirium, and cause neurons and associated cells, such as astrocytes and microglia, to deteriorate, leading to cognitive damage.
+Persistent inflammation can trigger an acute episode of delirium and cause neurons and associated cells, such as astrocytes and microglia, to deteriorate, leading to cognitive damage.

-The high numbers of people who developed delirium immediately made Inouye, Price and other researchers worry that the pandemic could lead to a surge in dementia cases in the coming decades, on top of the increase in cases as a result of ageing populations.
-“Is there going to be an increase in dementia from people who had COVID-19 during adulthood or midlife?” asks Natalie Tronson, a neuropsychologist at the University of Michigan in Ann Arbor.
-“What happens over the next decades, as the population ages more?”
+The high numbers of people who developed delirium immediately made Inouye, Price and other researchers worry that the pandemic could lead to a surge in dementia cases in the coming decades, on top of the increase in cases as a result of aging populations [see “The Cost of Delirium?” in box above].
+“Is there going to be an increase in dementia from people who had COVID during adulthood or midlife?” asks Natalie Tronson, a neuropsychologist at the University of Michigan.
+“What happens over the next decades as the population ages more?”

-A separate study in Germany and the United Kingdom is also tracking neurocognitive outcomes in people with COVID-19 to determine how delirium affects brain function months later.
-Another research project led by a team at Vanderbilt University is looking for an alternative to commonly-used sedatives such as benzodiazepines, which are known to increase delirium.
-The researchers are testing a sedative called dexmedetomidine to see whether it is a safer option for people hospitalized with COVID-19.
+A separate study in Germany and the U.K. is also tracking neurocognitive outcomes in people with COVID to determine how delirium affects brain function months later.
+Another research project led by a team at Vanderbilt is looking for an alternative to commonly used sedatives such as benzodiazepines, which are known to increase delirium.
+The researchers are testing a sedative called dexmedetomidine to evaluate whether it is a safer option for people who are hospitalized with COVID.

-Inouye and Tronson hope that the funding of these long-term studies will lead to ongoing scientific interest in the delirium-dementia connection, and provide some insight.
+Inouye and Tronson hope that the funding of these long-term studies will lead to ongoing scientific interest in the delirium-dementia connection—and provide some insight.